 Have you ever found yourself in the middle of a chaotic NERF war?
-You cannot aim a blaster, run out of ammo and it can get a bit hectic and a good sword is just what you need!
+Suddenly you run out of ammo, things get a bit hectic and you reach for your trusty melee weapon.

 My ultimate go-to melee weapon has to be the NERF sword.
-Of course you can simply use foam noodles, but if you want something that looks a bit cooler or you are thinking of getting a bit more cosplay and acting out a medieval scene?
-Or maybe you want to be the ultimate NERF fighting Ninja.
+Of course you can simply opt for using some foam noodles, but if you want something that looks a bit cooler, or you’re thinking of getting a bit more into cosplay and acting out a medieval scene, or maybe you just want to be the ultimate NERF fighting Ninja.
 Whatever your reasons are for wanting to up your melee weapon game, I salute you.

 Adding NERF melee weapons to your loadout will bring a whole new dimension of fun to your game play.
-So, sit back and enjoy the next few minutes whilst I take you through our thoughts on the best NERF swords and melee weapons and how to play safe with them.
+So, sit back and enjoy the next few minutes whilst I take you through my thoughts on the best NERF swords and melee weapons available, and how to safely play with them.

 NERF N-Force Line